Give feedback on your units

 How your feedback is used

 They will consider your feedback and use it to help inform decisions about the future teaching and assessment of the unit.
-They will share with you their reflections on the feedback received and any actions planned.
+They will share their reflections on the feedback received and any actions planned.

 University policy for unit evaluation